State funerals in the United States: List of lying in state and honor recipients

+(*) - Was laid atop the East Front steps during public viewing hours, as this was during the COVID-19 pandemic in the United States, when various restrictions on gatherings were imposed.

 Funeral arrangements

 Each president living, sitting or former, is generally expected to have funeral plans in place on becoming president.
 The Military District of Washington (MDW) has primary responsibility in overseeing state funerals and in all cases, must strictly follow the outline of a 138-page planning document.
 Since the September 11, 2001 attacks, state funerals are designated by the Department of Homeland Security (DHS) a National Special Security Event (NSSE), making the United States Secret Service in charge of security.

-Detailed funeral arrangements have emerged for Jimmy Carter: a 411-page document outlining a state funeral for Carter has been filed with the Military District of Washington, including a national funeral service at National Cathedral in Washington, D.C., and a public viewing of the former president's remains at the Carter Center in Atlanta, Georgia.
-Carter has stated that his final interment and burial will be in the front yard of his family's residence, which is now a component of the Jimmy Carter National Historical Park in Plains, Georgia.